vishvAsa/kalpAntaram/kANe/v5p1/1_Vratas_and_Utsavas/13_List_of_Vratas_and_Utsavas.md

 Tļtīyāvratas' above p.
 307. Rambhātrirātra-vrata-begin on Jy. śu, 13th; tithi; for three

-days; first after bath a woman should pour plenty of water at the root of plantain plant and surround it with threads, make a silver image of the plant with golden fruit and worship it; observe nakta on 13th, ayācita on 14th and fast on 15th; water the same plant for a year; worship also Umā and Siva and Krsna and Rukmiṇi; homa with 13, 14, 15 abutis respectively on the three days from 13th; this vrata confers sons, beauty, freedom from widowhood &c.; HV II.
+days; first after bath a woman should pour plenty of water at the root of plantain plant and surround it with threads, make a silver image of the plant with golden fruit and worship it; observe nakta on 13th, ayācita on 14th and fast on 15th; water the same plant for a year; worship also Umā and Śiva and Krsna and Rukmiṇi; homa with 13, 14, 15 abutis respectively on the three days from 13th; this vrata confers sons, beauty, freedom from widowhood &c.; HV II.
 283–288 (from Skanda), VKK 11; Rambhū also means

 'kadali' (plantain plant) and hence the name.
 Ravivāravrata-nakta or fast on Sunday, japa of Adityahrdaya